tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

       } CTLSPlaintext;
 ~~~~

-[[OPEN ISSUE: The profile_id is needed in the ClientHello to inform the server
-what compression profile to use.
-For a ServerHello this field is not required.
-Should we make this field optional?]]

 Encrypted records use DTLS {{!I-D.draft-ietf-tls-dtls}} 1.3 record framing, comprising a configuration octet
 followed by optional connection ID, sequence number, and length fields.
 The
 encryption process and additional data are also as described in DTLS.